geneontology/noctua_app_stack/README.md

 # Noctua App Stack

-Install app stack using ansible on a single machine
+Deploy app stack using ansible on a single machine

 ## Requirements